 When Will The Interlock Device Be Installed?

 A person convicted with their first DWI in New Jersey and has a BAC higher than 0.15% will be required to have an Ignition Interlock Device installed in their car.
-Those convicted of refusing to take a Breathalyzer test will also be required to have the device installed in their cars.
+Those convicted of refusing to take a Breathalyzer test will also be required to have the device installed in their car.
 Once convicted for either a DWI or Refusal the person will be required to have the Ignition Interlock Device installed in their car from the time that the driver's license is suspended and between six months and one year after the defendant's license is reinstated.
 If the reading comes in at under 0.15%, the court may, at its discretion, order the installation of the device for six months to one year after restoration of driving privileges.
 For a second DWI or refusal conviction in New Jersey, the device will be installed while the driver's license is under suspension and for one to three years after the driving privileges are reinstated.
 For a third DWI or refusal, the ignition lock requirement is the same.
 Failure to have an interlock device installed when ordered by a judge could result in an additional one year of driving privileges suspension.
+There are installation and monthly fees involved with the interlock device that you will also be required to pay.
+For more information please visit the State Of New Jersey Motor Vehicle Commission website.

 Speak To An Experienced Ocean County DWI Lawyer